Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Difficulty Level: Moderate

-If you live in an apartment building or have limited yard space, you can always use these DIY catio plans to learn how to build a catio for your kitty to hang out in that extends from one of your windows.
-You don’t need any complicated tools, and the necessary materials are readily available on the market.
-This catio is weatherproof, so your cat can enjoy their outdoor space all year long.
+If you live in an apartment building or have limited yard space, you can always use these DIY catio plans to build a catio that extends from one of your windows.
+You don’t need complicated tools, and the necessary materials are readily available.
+This catio is weatherproof, so your cat can enjoy their outdoor space all year.

 DIY Outdoor Cat Jungle Gym- Cuckoo 4 design